 Employee benefits and rewards present huge (often missed) opportunities for businesses, even, and you could say especially, at times when there is no budget available for cash pay reviews.

 People like to be rewarded, and they respond positively to recognition.
 Loyalty and performance are boosted when engagement is high.
 Everyone is a winner

-While I have been working closely with Thomsons Online Benefits in the continued development of NGA Online Benefits, it has been very interesting to learn more about the impact that employee rewards have.
+While I have been working on the continued development of NGA Benefits, it has been very interesting to learn more about the impact that employee rewards have.

 There can be the perception that benefits are simply add-ons to a salary package, but the bearing they can have on a business, and its relationships with its workforce, is so much greater.
 Did you know

 These statistics highlight just how many businesses are failing to use benefits to gain advantage in an increasingly competitive world.
 To recruit and retain the best people, you have to offer them the best salary package, the best being one that provides options and is portable as their personal situation changes through their employment.

 As people reach new stages in their life, so their lifestyle changes.
 Flexible benefits evolve to support the employee through these changes.

 For the employer, with minimum effort, the employees is receiving far more than a monitory reward for their work, they are being offered options.
 People like to feel in control.

 It is also a great stress eliminator because it can make the logistics of life so much easier.
 A happy workforce is a productive workforce.